tos-network/emo/docs/config.md

 ### `API.Authorizations`

-The `API.Authorizations` field defines user-based access restrictions for the [Kubo RPC API](https://docs.ipfs.tech/reference/kubo/rpc/), which is located at `Addresses.API` under `/api/v0` paths.
+The `API.Authorizations` field defines user-based access restrictions for the [Emo RPC API](https://docs.ipfs.tech/reference/emo/rpc/), which is located at `Addresses.API` under `/api/v0` paths.

 By default, the RPC API is accessible without restrictions as it is only